One Of DC's Most Evil Villains Could've Been A Marvel Comics Character Instead

 As documented by comic historian Brian Cronin at CBR, Kirby began developing the New Gods while working at Marvel, but decided against pitching them.
 This was an idea he wanted to develop on his own terms (and get a deserved heavier slice of the profits).
 If Kirby had been feeling better about his relationship with Marvel, he might've shared these ideas and the Fourth World would be part of Marvel's Comic Universe.
 Instead of Thanos, the silver screen Avengers would be fighting Darkseid.
 (More on that soon.)

 Then DC Comics Editor Carmine Infantino recruited Kirby, so he brought the New Gods with him to his new home and finally put his ideas into publication.
 "New Gods" #1 opens with a prologue explaining that, "There came a time when the Old Gods died!"
-The imagery shows their deaths, with imagery similar to how Kirby drew Ragnarok in "Thor."
+The page shows their deaths, with imagery similar to how Kirby drew Ragnarok in "Thor."

 Kirby couldn't officially say it since he was working outside of Marvel's sandbox now, but to him, those Old Gods were Thor and his fellow Norse Gods.
 "Justice League" episode "Twilight," which prominently features the Fourth World, even gestures at the Thor connection with its title.
 (A common English translation of "Ragnarok" is "Twilight of the Gods.")